 A recurring payment, also known as a subscription, recurring billing, or automatic payment, is an electronically processed payment that repeats at a scheduled time.
 It’s also one of the best strategies for SaaS providers.
-But, before you can truly reap the benefits, you need to find the right software and setup for your business needs — nail that and scaling your company could be much easier.
+Before you can truly reap the benefits and facilitate the scaling of your company, finding the right subscription payment system is crucial.
+Implementing a suitable subscription payment system will streamline your payment processes, making scaling your company much easier and more efficient.

 Curious about how to move away from the old-fashioned way of handling payments?
 Read on for all you need to know about what recurring payments are, how to set them up for SaaS businesses, and the importance of choosing the right billing solution.